 Under s 546C of the Crimes Act, it is an offence to resist or hinder a police officer in the execution of their duties.
 The offence carries a maximum penalty of 12 months’ imprisonment or a fine of $1,100 or both.

 Police powers in relation to protests (and how they affect Laws of Protesting)

 Police have special powers under Part 6A, Division 3 of LEPRA to prevent or control public disorder.
 These powers include the ability to:

 The powers were implemented in response to the 2005 Cronulla Riots and are reserved for emergencies.
 They were not intended to be used for peaceful protests or union demonstrations.
 However, these powers were used in 2008 at a Camp for Climate Action protest against the expansion of the Newcastle coal port, despite the protest being non-violent, and the police being aware of the protest in the months prior.

 Police have powers to give a ‘move on’ direction requiring a person or a group of persons to leave a public place.
-Importantly however, police cannot give such a direction to someone at a genuine demonstration or protest, procession, or organised assembly, unless the police officer believes on reasonable grounds that the direction is necessary to deal with a serious risk to safety of the person or others.
+Importantly, however, police cannot give such a direction to someone at a genuine demonstration or protest, procession, or organised assembly, unless the police officer believes on reasonable grounds that the direction is necessary to deal with a serious risk to the safety of the person or others.